We needed a milestone in defining what it means to take youth policies forward in the twenty-first century.

 Despite these advances, however, a number of challenges affect both the efficiency and inclusiveness of youth policies, from fragmented responsibilities and challenged structures to the lack of reliable knowledge and the absence of appropriate resources.
 Read more about the policy context of the Forum.

-We will collectively develop guiding principles for integrated youth policy development.
+We collectively developed guiding principles for integrated youth policy development.

-Against this backdrop, the Global Forum will build a common understanding of the needs for and rationales of systemic and cross-sectoral approaches to youth policy, and develop guiding principles for integrated youth policy development.
+Against this backdrop, the Global Forum has built a common understanding of the needs for and rationales of systemic and cross-sectoral approaches to youth policy, and develop guiding principles for integrated youth policy development.

-By renewing the commitment to public policies on youth issues, the Forum will be a milestone in defining what it means to take young people and youth policies seriously in the twenty-first century.
+By renewing the commitment to public policies on youth issues, the Forum was a milestone in defining what it means to take young people and youth policies seriously in the twenty-first century.
 Read more about the aims and objectives of the Forum.

-We will host a truly international event, for and by key youth policy stakeholders.
+We hosted a truly international event, for and by key youth policy stakeholders.

-- Youth policy practitioners are invited now, and until 27 August 2014, to apply online for the Forum.
+Youth policy practitioners were invited in August 2014 to apply online for the Forum – and more than 4700 did!

 - These could be: